Introduction Quiz

 Correct!

-The five key characteristics of cloud computing are: On-Demand Self-Service, Broad Network Access, Resource Pooling, Rapid Elasticity, and Measured Service.
-Fixed pricing contradicts the pay-as-you-go model.
+The five NIST key characteristics of cloud computing are: On-Demand Self-Service, Broad Network Access, Resource Pooling, Rapid Elasticity, and Measured Service.
+Fixed pricing contradicts the pay-as-you-go model (Measured Service).
+Cloud infrastructure is multi-tenant by design — dedicated infrastructure per customer is the opposite of Resource Pooling, where a provider serves multiple consumers from shared infrastructure.

 ✗